-- Adapting to a new research-extension environment - Creating space for research-extension interface - Enhancing quality of extension services - Mobilizing resources and establishing stakeholder partnerships - Fostering enabling policy initiatives - Documenting evidence including APAARI attended the meeting.
+- Adapting to a new research-extension environment - Creating space for research-extension interface - Enhancing quality of extension services - Mobilizing resources and establishing stakeholder partnerships - Fostering enabling policy initiatives - Documenting evidence

+APIRAS: A meeting of the Regional Forum on Strengthening Rural Advisory Services in Asia-Pacific Islands (APIRAS) at SEARCA, UPLB College, Laguna, Philippines was held on 14-15 September, 2011.
+A total of 35 participants from different organizations including APAARI attended the meeting.
 The programme schedule was structured in two workshops: i) in-depth discussions on vision, mission, goals, structure and governance, and ii) issues and challenges in providing rural advisory services in the area of capacity building, policy advocacy, networking and monitoring & evaluation, the strategies, and problems/ constraints.
 There was a general agreement on vision, mission, goals, structure, governance, and strategies.